copiousfreetime/try-them-all/posts/02_dataset_quality.md

 PF4s20KB678     pier    22.6900939941406                f
 ```

 Yup - definitely an embedded newline.
-And here we encounter the difference between *record count* and *line count*.
-In this case our assumption that there was 1 line in the file per record was incorrect.
+And here is the difference between *record count* and *line count*.
+In this case my assumption that there was 1 line in the file per record was incorrect.
 One of the keywords has an embedded newline.
 Lets go check the database.

 ```sql
 unsplash_lite=# select * from unsplash_keywords where photo_id = 'PF4s20KB678' and keyword like '%fujisan%';